DVGY/tours/readme.md

 :high_brightness: Pass the `DocType` in `mongoose.Schema<DocType>` to access the schema.methods properly

+:high_brightness: Indexes can improve read performance by reducing the number of document it scans.
+Do not set index blindly, each index use resouces, each index is updated when collection updates, if a collection regularly updates then index would not be much beneficial.
+Choose to create index using access pattern of application

 :high_brightness: Nested routes: When two resources are related together like `GET` `trip/tripid/review` Then we use nested routes in express and merge params to get the id from params like `app.use('/:tripId/review', reviewsRoutes)` merge params will automatically make the `tripId` equals `req.params.id`.
 Other wise we will need a middleWare function mergeTripId `app.use('/:tripId/review', mergeTripId, reviewsRoutes)`

 # Node JS Security Cheat sheet

 https://cheatsheetseries.owasp.org/cheatsheets/Nodejs_Security_Cheat_Sheet.html

+# Todo

+handleFactory fails if req.body has some invalid parameters If ratingsAverage and ratingQuantity is set via patch is not correct.
+Role can be set too

+This customisation will change handler factory